exercism/rust/exercises/practice/sum-of-multiples/.approaches/introduction.md

 ## Which approach to use?

-- Computing the sum from factors can be efficient if we have a small number of factors and/or if they are large compared to the limit, because this will result in a small number of multiples to deduplicate.
+- Computing the sum from factors can be efficient if we have a small number of `factors` and/or if they are large compared to the `limit`, because this will result in a small number of hashes to compute "in vain".
-  However, as the number of multiples grows, this approach can result in a lot of work to deduplicate them.
+  However, as the number of multiples grows, this approach can result in a lot of effort updating the `HashMap` to eliminate duplicates.
-- Computing the sum by iterating the whole range is less efficient for large ranges when the number of factors is small and/or when they are large.
+- Computing the sum by iterating the whole range can be efficient if we have a small range (low `limit`) and a comparatively large amount of `factors`.
-  However, this approach has the advantage of having stable complexity that is only dependent on the limit and the number of factors, since there is no deduplication involved.
+  Additionally, this approach has the advantage of having stable complexity that is only dependent on the limit and the number of factors, since there is no deduplication involved.
   It also avoids any additional memory allocation.

 Without proper benchmarks, the second approach may be preferred since it offers a more stable level of complexity (e.g. its performances varies less when the size of the input changes).